dev4use/houston/README.md

 Concerning feature the MVP version focuses on depth  and not on width treatment.
 Create and maintain a robust technical and user experienced basis is the main goal of this first product version.

+## Technical Informations

+This is embarassing.
+It is not possible to have no point of view.
+And conciliate all points of view is difficult.
+The main goal is to focus on business, not to waste time on technical tools and tactics.

+What can be say at first time in order to help you to understand how to read and to use this application repository is below.

+- organization :
+  - [ ] monolithic application
+  - [x] webservices
+    - [ ] multi repo : one repository by component
+    - [x] mono repo : one branch by component